Dried Dates – meaning & use in Chinese cuisine

 Science & Tradition in Dialogue

-In this dialogue between tradition and research, the date is a rare example: a food that began as a remedy and has arrived in modern nutritional science as a healthy sweetener.
 For people who want to combine TCM and modern nutrition, Hóng Zǎo is an ideal starting point.
 Find more TCM ingredients from our kitchen in the Ingredients Overview.

 Summary – The Healing Sweetness of Tradition